pottertech/authorclaw/README.md

 - **New Bridges** — Build integrations for Slack, WhatsApp, Matrix, etc.
 - **Dashboard Improvements** — The dashboard is a single HTML file — lots of room to grow
 - **Documentation** — Better guides, tutorials, and examples
-- **Author OS Tools** — Build new writing tools that integrate via the Author OS service

 ### How to Contribute